SamJoan/droopescan/README.md

 </pre>

-It is important to verify that the latest version available for the CMS installation is available within `droopescan`, as otherwise it may be reported to be older than it really is
+It is important to verify that the latest version available for the CMS installation is available within `droopescan`, as otherwise results may be inaccurate.

 # Contribute.